meceqs/meceqs/docs/fundamentals.md

     Whenever your application *receives an existing envelope* from somewhere, you want to *receive* it.
     This typically happens when your application is a Web API, a worker process for incoming messages from a broker, etc.
     In this case, the last middleware in the pipeline usually does one of the following things:
-    * Execute business logic for an incoming command/query/event (and maybe return a result)
+    * Execute business logic for an incoming command/query/event (and maybe return a response)
     * Create additional messages (by using the same mechanism as in the previously mentioned **Sending messages**)
     * Store/forward the envelope
     * ...